gnramsay/trekpedia/README.md

 - There is no detection of two-part episodes **written as a single entry**, so the numbering is a little wrong when we parse them.
 I will look at fixing this when the main functionality is bug-free.
+- Star Trek:Prodigy data is quite different and crashes again so has temporarily been disabled and will not be generated until I fix that.

 ## Further Enhancements planned